jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 "Shared your granola bars in junior kindergarten."

 He laughed, and some of the tension left his shoulders.
 "Okay.
 Let's do this.
-But if Marcus starts asking about legal fees"
+But if Marcus starts asking about legal fees—"

 "We're out of there."